December 13, 2016

-The overall winner will undertake a six month internship with Kunle Afolayan, while all the three top finalists will attend the 2017 Cannes Film Festival in Cannes, France with the support of Sahara Group.
+The overall winner will undertake a six month internship with Kunle Afolayan, while all the three top finalists will be attending a high profile film event with the support of Sahara Group.

 The competition also attracted entries from outside Nigeria.
 Two of such entries stood out.
 They include: Daniel Ecwalu (Trash Cash – story based on taking children off the streets and empowering them) from Uganda and Akshay Makar (Climatenza – The happenings of Climate Change).

 1st Runner Up, ‘Sahara Group’s Grooming Film Extrapreneurs Competition,’ Chinenye Balogun, Executive Director/Co-founder, Sahara Group, Tonye Cole, Winner of the Competition, Joseph Duke, Ace Movie Producer/Director, Kunle Afolayan and 2nd Runner Up, Alabi Kayode at the event to unveil the winner of the competition which was designed to identify and empower the next generation of film makers in Nigeria…today in Ikoyi, Lagos